RETENTION: Resource-Efficient Tree-Based Ensemble Model Acceleration with Content-Addressable Memory

 \subsubsection{Naive Tree Mapping Approaches}

 To utilize TCAM for acceleration, each root-to-leaf path within the model needs to be mapped to a TCAM row, with every column of the TCAM corresponding to a unique condition within the paths being searched.
 There are two naive approaches for mapping: (1) \textit{naive unified mapping} and (2) \textit{naive independent mapping}, with their differences summarized in Table~\ref{tab:mapping_comparison}, assuming a TCAM size of $\textit{S} \times \textit{S}$.
 In \textit{naive unified mapping}, paths from the entire ensemble are mapped together, so that each row entry corresponds to the same set of conditions.
-This structure allows for efficient input pre-processing since TCAMs in the same column receive identical input sequences.
-However, most nodes in the ensemble are not encountered by any single path, resulting in a vast number of cells storing the X state.
+This structure allows for efficient input pre-processing since TCAMs in the same column receive identical input queries.
+However, most nodes in an ensemble are only encountered by few paths, resulting in a vast number of cells storing the X state.
 In fact, mapping 100 trees together can lead to over 96\% redundancy, as shown in Table~\ref{tab:redundancy}.
-Conversely, \textit{naive independent mapping} maps each tree separately, ensuring that conditions unique to a tree do not introduce unnecessary columns.
-This approach significantly reduces storage redundancy, as only the conditions relevant to a specific tree are stored, making it far more space-efficient than \textit{naive unified mapping}.
-However, this independence disrupts input pre-processing because each TCAM now requires a distinct input sequence, increasing pre-processing overhead for query packing.
+Conversely, \textit{naive independent mapping} maps each tree separately, ensuring that conditions unique to one tree do not introduce redundancy to rows associating with paths in other trees.
+Although this approach significantly alleviates redundancy, each TCAM requires a distinct input query, increasing pre-processing overhead.